 Cerebral palsy encompasses a range of disorders that primarily affect a person’s ability to move and maintain balance.
 It’s not just about motor functions; CP often impacts the very fabric of a child’s life, coloring their early years and shaping their future.
 To understand and identify cerebral palsy in its early stages, it’s vital to be aware of its warning signs.

-These cerebral palsy symptoms serve as indicators that a child might be grappling with the challenges of CP:
+These cerebral palsy symptoms serve as indicators that a child might have the condition:

 While the presence of one or a few of these signs doesn’t conclusively point to cerebral palsy, they should not be ignored.
 Early detection and intervention can significantly impact the quality of life and available treatment options.